Chikan (body contact): Incidents

 In April 2023, there was an incident on the JR Saikyo Line.
 A woman had her underwear lowered by a group of men and was touched on the lower half of her body.
-The man (38) fled the tracks, but was arrested six months later due to the development of security cameras.
+The man (38) fled the tracks, but was arrested six months later based on security camera footage.

-Male Victimization
+Male victimization

 Boxer Kenshiro Teraji was molested by a middle-aged man in May 2022.
 Teraji is the light flyweight champion of the World Boxing Council, but he still had difficulty raising his voice or resisting due to fear and shame.
 Based on this experience, he said that he realized that female victims were more scared than he had thought, and requested that people offer support to victims and stop teasing them or asking why they did not resist or raise their voices.

 In May 2023, two men, an organization employee (56) and a part-time worker (44), were arrested based on analysis of security camera images after they conspired to pinch a high school boy (16) and touch his chest and put their hands in his underwear for several minutes on a February night in a train traveling on the JR Saikyo Line from Shinjuku Station.
 The victim was reportedly so shocked that he could no longer use the train line.
 The perpetrator was a habitual molester.